metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 A simple use case of this feature is enabling the local process to make an API call to another service in the k8s cluster, for example, a database read/write.

+For UDP, outgoing traffic is currently only intercepted and forwarded by mirrord if the application binds a non-0 port and makes a `connect` call on the socket before sending out messages.
+Outgoing TCP and UDP forwarding are both enabled by default.
+It can be controlled individually for TCP and UDP or disabled altogether (see `mirrord exec --help`).

 > **Note:** If the handling of incoming requests by your app involves outgoing API calls to other services, and mirrord is configured to mirror incoming traffic, then it
 > might be the case that both the remote pod and the local process (which
 > receives mirrored requests) make an outgoing API call to another service for the same incoming request.
 If that call